1. Policy Statement

 9. How is personal information managed when a member receives services from Teachers Health Care Services?

-This section applies only to health-related services provided to UH members by Teachers Healthcare Services (THCS), a subsidiary of UH.
-THCS may provide such services to UH’s private health insurance members including telephonic services, care co-ordination services, chronic disease and health management programs and online health-related services.
+This section applies only to health-related services provided to UNI members by Teachers Healthcare Services (THCS), a subsidiary of UNI.
+THCS may provide such services to UNI’s private health insurance members including telephonic services, care co-ordination services, chronic disease and health management programs and online health-related services.

 THCS may collect and use personal information, including sensitive information, to provide these services to members including:

 - to contact the member for management and follow up purposes;

 - to manage, review, develop and improve health-related services and business and operational processes and systems;

 - to resolve any legal and/or commercial complaints or issues; and